 Benchmark – two load testing approaches

 There are two roads you can take doing that: using a single machine for the load testing or distributing it.
 Using a single machine to run the tests is generally easier and more hassle free, since all that is required is installing the software on that one machine and running the test suite (ensuring good internet connection).
 Its generally done from another server which is not in the same datacenter to avoid biased results.
 More recently however with the widespread adoption of the cloud many third-part service providers have appeared that offer distributed load testing services very cheap or for free (with some limitations).
 There are also some tools that can be used to roll out your own distributed test rather easily.
+For the best data management solutions and options consider having a database as a service.

 Distributed load testing tools